JakeSteam/blog-programming/_posts/2018-12-03-scheduling-a-repeating-background-task-on-android-with-power-internet-requirements.md

 }
 ```

 When a scheduled task starts, `onStartJob` is called.
 This method is overridden to trigger the intended job.
-We’ll cover setting the tag later, but for now just check it has been correctly set and pass the `JobParameters` object to `simpleJob`.
+We'll cover setting the tag later, but for now just check it has been correctly set and pass the `JobParameters` object to `simpleJob`.
 Note that this method returns a boolean determining whether it has more work to do.
 This should almost always be false.

 ```
 override fun onStartJob(job: JobParameters): Boolean {